-2 inches of stable and mature compost shall be provided for the entire Filter Strip Treatment Area to amend the topsoil unless the soil already has an organic content of 5% or greater.
-The compost must be tilled into the underlying native soil to a depth of 4 inches to prevent washing out the compost and avoid creating a defined layer of different soil types that could prevent downward percolation of water.
+Two (2) inches of stable and mature compost shall be provided for the entire Filter Strip Treatment Area to amend the topsoil unless the soil already has an organic content of 5% or greater.
+Contractor shall test existing soil to determine organic content.
+The compost must be mechanically tilled into the underlying native soil to a depth of 4 inches to prevent washing out the compost and avoid creating a defined layer of different soil types that could prevent downward percolation of water.